Regina Dutz, M.Sc.

 Dutz, R., Hubner, S., & Peus, C. (2018).
 Der Einfluss der Darstellung unterschiedlicher Organisationskulturen in Stellenausschreibungen für MINT-Professuren [The influence of presenting different organizational cultures in job advertisements for STEM professorships].
 Hochschulmanagement, 3/2018, 74-80.
 ISSN: 1860-3025.

 Dutz, R. (2020).
 Family friendliness wins over potential applicants?
 Mechanisms via perceptions of organizational support, justice, and coworkers.
-Paper accepted for presentation at the 80th Annual Meeting of the Academy of Management in Vancouver, Canada.
+Paper presented at the 80th Annual Meeting of the Academy of Management in Vancouver, Canada (online).

 Dutz, R., & Peus, C. (2020).
 Big questions and plenty guesswork: Female candidates for professorships in male-dominated fields.
 A. M. Konrad (Chair).
 Storming the last bastions: Women entering high prestige male-dominated occupations.
-Paper accepted for presentation at the 80th Annual Meeting of the Academy of Management in Vancouver, Canada.
+Paper presented at the 80th Annual Meeting of the Academy of Management in Vancouver, Canada (online).